cazanelena/week1-server-elena-issy-dylan-george/README.md

 - The server.js is where our server is created and we defined all the routes that the user can use, or be redirected to.
 - We used the templates.js to store the functions that will render the html.

+### Deployment issues
+- If the site is not accessible at this link: https://reporting-paranormal-activity.fly.dev/ there might be some issues on the fly.io side.
+- One fix can be checking the actions workflow on github and try to run some of the jobs or see if there are any jobs that failed.
+By running them again might fix the problem.
+- If none of the above works the app is available locally at http://localhost:3000 after you run the npm run dev in the terminal.